Frequently Asked Questions

 What paper thickness should I choose if I want to print on seed paper?

-If you have a regular inkjet that doesn’t mention printing on card in the specs, then you may still be able to print with it on our thin sheets but results vary on different devices.
-If your printer can print on card then it should be fine printing on our regular sheets which are around the thickness of thin card.
+If you have a regular inkjet that doesn’t mention printing on card in the specs, then you should still be able to print with it on our thin sheets but results vary on different devices.
+If your printer can print on card up to 300gsm then it should be fine printing on our regular sheets which are around 200gsm in weight but, as seed paper is less dense than normal card, it will feel more like 300gsm.
 We do not recommend printing on our thick sheets.

 Can I print any designs?